J. Lohr Vineyards & Wines: ARIEL Vineyards

-Named for a character from Shakespeare’s “The Tempest,” ARIEL Vineyards uses reverse osmosis and a cold filtration process to extract alcohol from wine.
+Named for a character from Shakespeare's “The Tempest,” ARIEL Vineyards uses reverse osmosis and a cold filtration process to extract alcohol from wine.
 The company held a patent for the double reverse osmosis process allowing it to produce low and non-alcoholic wines.

 There are two specialty labels: Painter Bridge and Cypress Vineyards.

 Sustainability

 In 2010, J. Lohr Vineyards & Wines was named American Winery of the Year by Wine Enthusiast Magazine for its education, industry leadership, sustainability, and corporate social responsibility efforts.
 The company is Certified California Sustainable in its wineries and vineyards by the California Sustainable Winegrowing Alliance.
 J. Lohr has a three-acre solar tracking array, the largest in the North American wine industry, at its Paso Robles winery.
-Between 75% to 85% of the energy needed for the J. Lohr Paso Robles winery and wine center is generated through solar power.
+Between 75% and 85% of the energy needed for the J. Lohr Paso Robles winery and wine center is generated through solar power.
 Other sustainable practices include biodegradable inks and paper in its packaging, water retention, and soil preservation.
 Before planting takes place, numerous soil samples are collected from varying depths of seventy-five meter-square grids using satellite technology.
 Layers of topsoil, subsoil, and substrata are examined, irrigation and canopy management are considered, and temperature variations are recorded.
 The soil is then left to rest so it can naturally regenerate nutrients before new vines are planted.
-While four years is the average preparation time before planting, soil prep took 14 years for the company’s Arroyo Vista Chardonnay vineyard.
+While four years is the average preparation time before planting, soil prep took 14 years for the company's Arroyo Vista Chardonnay vineyard.

 In 2003, J. Lohr Vineyards & Wines began tracking the amount of water it used in the winery to make wine.
 At the time, the industry standard was to use six to seven gallons of water to make one gallon of wine, whereas J. Lohr only used 3.5 gallons of water to make a gallon of wine.
 Within a few years, J. Lohr was able to drop its ratio to 1.6 gallons of water used in the winery to produce one gallon of wine.

 Once the harvest and pressing have taken place, the grape seeds, leaves, stems, skin, and other organic materials that remain are composted, then once again returned to the soil to preserve nutrients and moisture.
 The decomposition helps recycle the nutrients, and the compost from previous harvests creates a barrier that conserves moisture.

 Philanthropy

 J. Lohr Vineyards & Wines contributes to hundreds of organizations each year.
-Since 2009, J. Lohr Vineyards & Wines has partnered with National Breast Cancer Foundation (NBCF), providing mammograms to women in need through the company’s Touching Lives program.
+Since 2009, it has partnered with National Breast Cancer Foundation (NBCF), providing mammograms to women in need through the company's Touching Lives program.
 Three dollars from every bottle sold of J. Lohr Carol's Vineyard Cabernet Sauvignon are donated to NBCF programs, which has led to the funding of more than 8,000 mammograms.
 Carol's Vineyard is named after Jerry Lohr's late wife, Carol Waldorf Lohr, who died of breast cancer in 2008.
-The initiative also contributes to Patient Navigation programs delivering various women’s health services and HOPE Kits for women undergoing breast cancer treatment.
+The initiative also contributes to Patient Navigation programs delivering various women's health services and HOPE Kits for women undergoing breast cancer treatment.